Michal78900/RespawnTimer/README.md

 # RespawnTimer

+This plugin supports the Cyanox62/SerpentsHand plugin.
+You need to download the modified version of this plugin (see Releases) to make it work with RespawnTimer.

 # Config
 | Name | Type | Description | Default |
 | --- | --- | --- | --- |